 - the rapid to determineation rapidly of the control measures required to prevent domestic and international spread; - (a)ii.
-ADD collaborative / multi-sectoral, multidisciplinary IND] surveillance; - (b)iii. to provide support through the mobilization of specialized staff, multidisciplinary/multisectoral teams, laboratory analysis of samples genetic sequencing (ADD and maintenance of national data repositories without compromising access and benefit sharing mechanisms,] (domestically or through collaborating centres) and logistical assistance (e.g. equipment, supplies and transport);
+ADD collaborative / multi-sectoral, multidisciplinary IND] surveillance; - (b)iii. to provide support through the mobilization of specialized staff, multidisciplinary/multisectoral teams, laboratory analysis of samples genetic sequencing (ADD and maintenance of national data repositories without compromising access and 47 benefit sharing mechanisms.] (domestically or through collaborating centres) and logistical assistance (e.g. equipment, supplies and transport);

-- iv.
-The to-providesion of on-site assistance as required to supplement local investigations; - the development and/or dissemination of guidance for clinical case management, including infection prevention and control; - vi. the provision of access to health services, and [relevant UK, ARE] [health products RESERVE RUS]; and - vii. risk communication, including countering misinformation and disinformation [ADD develop capacities for research, in particular capacities required to manufacture and deploy health products IND]. - (d) (b) to provide a direct operational link with senior health and other officials to approve rapidly and implement containment and control measures;
+iv.
+The to-providesion of on-site assistance as required to supplement local investigations;

+- v. the provision of access to health services, and [relevant UK, ARE] [health products RESERVE RUS]; and - vi. risk communication, including countering misinformation and disinformation [ADD develop capacities for research, in particular capacities required to manufacture and deploy health products IND].

+(d)(b) to provide a direct operational link with senior health and other officials to approve rapidly and implement containment and control measures;